etienne-lelouet/dwm-custom/README.md

 - use getopt to have proper options for the screenshot utilities
 - find some way to issue a warning at compile / run time if the required utilities are not installed (should be done for all utilities)
 - update the brightness utility to be more generic (aparently you can control brightness trough xrandr)
+- check updategom func in dwm for ordering screens (so focusmon has a predictable behavior based on the X screen layout)
+- check that one function I already forgot that sets the cursor size somewhore the `setup()` function